JohnboscoEmmanuel/Data-Analystic-Project/README.md

  ![](https://github.com/Londonfc22/Data-Analystic-Project/blob/main/customer%20that%20repeated%20the%20most%20in%20descending%20order.png)

  This report shows customers that ordered goods repeatedly and revenue they generated in descending order.
- These are customers that ordered some products repeatedly either daily, weekly, monthly or yearly. we can describe this kind of customers as a loyal customers.
+ These are customers that ordered some products repeatedly either daily, weekly, monthly or yearly.
+This kind of customers is mainly describe as a loyal customers who may value the product of the company and continue to order from the company.

  ### Dashboard:
  ![](https://github.com/Londonfc22/Data-Analystic-Project/blob/main/Dashboard%201.png%20image%201.png)